Table of Contents

 News

-Chromosomal translocation has been linked to several types of human leukemias and lymphomas and, through comprehensive sequencing studies of the genomes of cancers, to epithelial tumours such as prostate cancer.
+Chromosomal translocation has been linked to several types of human leukemias and lymphomas and, through comprehensive sequencing studies of the genomes of cancers, to epithelial tumors such as prostate cancer.
 Through chromosomal translocation one segment of a chromosome breaks off and is joined to another chromosome.
 As a result of such an event, two separate genes can be fused.
-In some cases the newly created gene leads to tumour development.
+In some cases the newly created gene leads to tumor development.
 Such is the case with the so-called Philadelphia chromosome, the first translocation to be linked to a human cancer—chronic myelogenous leukemia.
 The Philadelphia chromosome is found in more than 90 percent of patients with chronic myelogenous leukemia.
 This well-known example of translocation involves the fusion of a proto-oncogene called c-ABL, which is located on chromosome 9, to a site on chromosome 22 known as a breakpoint cluster region (BCR).
 BCR and the c-ABL gene produce a hybrid oncogene, BCR-ABL, which produces a mutant protein that aberrantly regulates cellular proliferation.
 The exact mechanism by which the newly created BCR-ABL protein gives rise to leukemia is not yet elucidated, but it appears that the fusion protein mimics signaling produced by activated growth factor receptors.

 Sometimes translocations do not generate a new gene but instead place an intact gene under the control of a regulatory element that normally acts on another gene.
 That situation occurs in about 75 percent of cases of Burkitt lymphoma.
 In the cells of patients with this cancer, a proto-oncogene called c-MYC is moved from its site on chromosome 8 to a site on chromosome 14.
 In its new location the c-MYC gene is positioned next to the switch signal, or promoter region, for the immunoglobulin G gene.
 As a result, the MYC protein encoded by the c-MYC gene is produced continuously.